achew22/blog/content/pages/about.rst

 In my spare time, I contribute back to the communities that I came from.
 For my alma mater, I consult with several professors to help improve their notes/homework to better prepare soon to be graduates.
 I volunteer with `The Binning Family Foundation <http://binningfoundation.org>`_ and `Littleton Public Schools <http://www.littletonpublicschools.net/>`_, working with students who have been expelled in an attempt to redirect their energies toward more productive endeavors.
 I'm an avid rock climber who tries to get on the wall 3-4 times a week and out in nature whenever possible.

 For that work thing, I consult with Denver based startups to help accelerate their success.
 If you're looking for someone to help your startup get further, faster, I'd love to talk to you.
+To make sure it only goes to me, sign it with my `public key </pgp/>`_.

 .. html::